razorlabs/occams/docs/codebooks.rst

 System Variables
 ----------------

-In addition to the eCRF questions, the codebook must specify the system variables to be used within the form.
-These are meta data variables within each eCRF that OCCAMS manages on behalf of the user while interacting with the Studies application.
+In addition to the eCRF questions, the codebook can specify the system variables to be used within the form.
+These are meta data variables within each eCRF that the system manages on behalf of the user while interacting with the Studies application, and thus have no display order.

-Currently, these are not configurable and must be specified for documentation purposes.
+Each set of rows defining an eCRF must also include these rows as necessary.

+.. note:: It is highly recommended you include at least an "id", "pid", and
+          "form_name" value so that the data can be uniquely referenced.

-The following is a brief description of the required system variables:
+The following is a brief description of the available system variables:

 =================== ===============================================================
 Variable            Description
 =================== ===============================================================
-id                  The eCRF entry's unique system identification number. pid                 The patient identifier that the entry belongs to. site                The patient's site string token. enrollment          The study code this entry was collected for.
+id                  The eCRF entry's unique system identification number.
+                    This value is very important as it's the only way the system is able to distinguish between records. pid                 The patient identifier that the entry belongs to. site                The patient's site string token. enrollment          The study code this entry was collected for.